Humanizr/Humanizer/readme.md

 ```

-The overload of `Pluralize` with `plurality` argument is obsolete and will be removed in next major release.
+The overload of `Pluralize` with `plurality` argument is obsolete and was removed in version 2.0.

 ####<a id="singularize">Singularize</a>
 `Singularize` singularizes the provided input while taking irregular and uncountable words into consideration: